-It is worth noting that, thanks to the asymptotic growth assumed here, Proposition \ref{prop:asy} would still hold if the covariate vector $\vX$ included network covariates defined both both at the cluster-level or at the individual-level.
+It is worth noting that, thanks to the asymptotic growth assumed here, Proposition \ref{prop:asy} would still hold if the covariates' vector $\vX$ would include network covariates defined both at the cluster-level or at the individual-level.
 This result would allow us to investigate the heterogeneity of causal effects with respect to network characteristics, including variables defining a cluster network structure or the structure of the network neighborhood around a node.